shidarin/cdl_convert/docs/cdl_convert.rst

 Write Functions
 ===============

-Each of these functions takes an :class:`AscCdl` as an arg, then places as many attributes of the :class:`AscCdl` that the format supports into a properly formatted string or XML Tree, then writes that file.
+Each of these functions takes an :class:`ColorCorrection` as an arg, then places as many attributes of the :class:`ColorCorrection` that the format supports into a properly   formatted string or XML Tree, then writes that file.

 Write cc
 --------